 What is the hardest hitting 10 inch sub?

 The hardest hitting best 10 inch subs is the Planet Audio AC10D ten inch automobile subwoofer.
 It has a max power output of 1500 watts, with 750 w RMS.
-Combined with a foam surround and propylene coil, the AC10D delivers thumping bass frequencies and awesome overall sound.
+Combined with a propylene coil, the AC10D delivers thumping bass frequencies and awesome overall sound.

 Does 10 inch sub sound good?